AdobeDocs/campaign-classic.fr-FR/help/migration/using/general-configurations.md

 * Depuis l&#39;invite de commandes, les erreurs sont matérialisées par un triple chevron **>>>** et la synchronisation s&#39;interrompt immédiatement.
 Les avertissements sont signalés par un double chevron **>>** et doivent être résolus lorsque le processus de synchronisation est terminé.
 A la fin du postupgrade, un résumé est affiché dans l&#39;invite de commande.
 Par exemple :

   ```
-  2013-04-09 07:48:39.749Z        00002E7A          1     info    log     =========Summary of the update==========
+  AAAA-MM-DD HH:MM:SS.749Z        00002E7A          1     info    log     =========Summary of the update==========
-  2013-04-09 07:48:39.749Z        00002E7A          1     info    log     test instance, 6 warning(s) and 0 error(s) during the update.
+  AAAA-MM-DD HH:MM:SS.749Z        00002E7A          1     info    log     test instance, 6 warning(s) and 0 error(s) during the update.
-  2013-04-09 07:48:39.749Z        00002E7A          1     warning log     The document with identifier 'mobileAppDeliveryFeedback' and type 'xtk:report' is in conflict with the new version.
+  AAAA-MM-DD HH:MM:SS.749Z        00002E7A          1     warning log     The document with identifier 'mobileAppDeliveryFeedback' and type 'xtk:report' is in conflict with the new version.
-  2013-04-09 07:48:39.749Z        00002E7A          1     warning log     The document with identifier 'opensByUserAgent' and type 'xtk:report' is in conflict with the new version.
+  AAAA-MM-DD HH:MM:SS.749Z        00002E7A          1     warning log     The document with identifier 'opensByUserAgent' and type 'xtk:report' is in conflict with the new version.
-  2013-04-09 07:48:39.750Z        00002E7A          1     warning log     The document with identifier 'deliveryValidation' and type 'nms:webApp' is in conflict with the new version.
+  AAAA-MM-DD HH:MM:SS.750Z        00002E7A          1     warning log     The document with identifier 'deliveryValidation' and type 'nms:webApp' is in conflict with the new version.
-  2013-04-09 07:48:39.750Z        00002E7A          1     warning log     Document of identifier 'nms:includeView' and type 'xtk:srcSchema' updated in the database and found in the file system.
+  AAAA-MM-DD HH:MM:SS.750Z        00002E7A          1     warning log     Document of identifier 'nms:includeView' and type 'xtk:srcSchema' updated in the database and found in the file system.
 You will have to merge the two versions manually.
   ```

   Si l&#39;avertissement concerne un conflit de ressources, il requiert l&#39;intervention de l&#39;utilisateur pour être résolu.